They Dance Alone (Cueca Solo)

 "They Dance Alone (Cueca Solo)" is a protest song composed by the English musician Sting and published first on his 1987 album ...Nothing Like the Sun; the song was the fifth and final single released from the album.
 The song is a metaphor referring to mourning Chilean women (arpilleristas) who dance the Cueca, the national dance of Chile, alone with photographs of their disappeared loved ones in their hands.

 Sting was accompanied by Eric Clapton, Fareed Haque and Mark Knopfler on guitar, by Branford Marsalis on the saxophone, and with Rubén Blades providing additional Spanish vocals.

 Song information

 Sting explained his song as a symbolic gesture of protest against the Chilean dictator Augusto Pinochet whose regime killed thousands of people between 1973 and 1990.
 This song was recorded in both English (with some spoken Spanish words by the Panamanian salsa singer, Rubén Blades) and Spanish (with additional lyrics by Roberto Livi).
 This latter version was titled "Ellas Danzan Solas" and was released on the 1988 EP Nada como el sol.

 Cash Box said that the song is "one of Sting's most powerful tunes, a tribute to the Chilean women who stand in mourning and protest for their missing sons and husbands."
+In 1989, the song won an Ivor Novello Award for Best Song Musically and Lyrically.